What is the Global Read Aloud?

 Should I read the book(s) beforehand?

-Up to you.
+Up to you, but I advise you to as many of the books tackle complex issues.
 I like to read them to make sure I am choosing the right book for my students, and I like to think about the discussions/projects/connections we will have.
 But there is no rule.

 During the Project: